hugovk/pdbpp/README.rst

   names found in the current scope.

-``track EXPRESSION``
-  Display a graph showing which objects are the value of the expression refers to and are referred by.
-This command requires the ``pypy`` source code to be importable.

 ``display EXPRESSION``
   Add an expression to the **display list**; expressions in this list are evaluated at each step, and printed every time its value changes.